Glatzli/model_comparison_codes/README.md

 model intercomparison study

 Points:
-- Can I already delete old read ins (before regridding?)
+- I already deleted old read ins... (before regridding?)
 - Do I have to make some further comparisons between the original data & the regridded?
 - How did Manuela interpolate the UM data?
 Probably I should know how that works...
+- Now all models are on the same coords, except AROME.
+Should I interpolate that too to have the same errors for all models?
+To have an equal start.
 - Which projection code is this now? not WGS84, right?

 - writing: can write stuff already immediately! espc.
 Methodology is important to not forget how I've done what!